msiniscalchi/atom-latextools/MANUAL.md

 ```
 and the cursor is placed inside the environment thus created.
 Again, Tab exits the environment.

-Note that all these commands are undoable: thus, if e.g. you accidentally hit `C-l,c` but you really meant `C-l,e`, a quick `C-z`, followed by `C-l,e`, will fix things.
+Note that all these commands are undoable: thus, if e.g. you accidentally hit `C-l c` but you really meant `C-l e`, a quick `C-z`, followed by `C-l e`, will fix things.

 ### Wrapping existing text in commands and environments